-Patent Attorney was the 252nd most popular job in the U.S. Government in 2016, with 413 employed.
-The most common payscale was the administratively determined rates, not e payscale.
+Patent Attorney was the 262nd most popular job in the U.S. Government in 2020, with 387 employed.
+The most common payscale was the administratively determined rates, not elsewhere specified payscale.

 Government Patent Attorney jobs are classified under the General Schedule (GS) payscale.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.